illinois-cs241/illinois-cs241.github.io/_posts/2016-11-02-finding_filesystems.md

 ## `cat`

-So, each inode block has datablocks attatched.
+So, each inode block has datablocks attached.
 Each data block's address can be addressed like `file_system->data_root[inode->direct_blocks[0]]` for example for the 0th data_block.
 The data_blocks run for sizeof(data_block) bytes.
 Your job is to write a function that loops through all of the datablocks in the node (possibly indirect nodes) and prints out all of the bytes to standard out, check out a simple, complex, and very complex example in the testing section.

 If in your get_inode, the inode doesn't exist -- call `print_no_file_or_directory` and return.